ANZIC Marine Geoscience Masterclass 2025

 December 2-5: Fieldwork in Doubtful Sound, including three days on RV Polaris II and shore-based excursions.

-December 6-10: Lab work at ORCA in Dunedin, processing samples and analysing data.
-Includes a half-day wildlife tour on December 7.
+December 8-10: Lab work at ORCA in Dunedin, processing samples and analysing data.

 December 11: Group presentations and synthesis discussions, followed by a celebratory dinner.